hugovallada/hugovallada/README.md

 I'm a backend developer from Brazil.

+- 🏢 I'm currently working at Zup IT Innovation
 - 🌱 I’m currently learning Kotlin, Micronaut and Grpc
 - 📫 Reach me: [Linkedin](https://www.linkedin.com/in/hugo-vallada/)
 <!--